There’s plenty to love about the weather getting cooler, such as cozy sweaters, and leaves changing colors.

 In the fall and winter months, it’s tempting to retreat from the chilly air with a long hot, steamy shower.

-But what may be satisfying in the moment may lead to skin issues later on.
+But what may be satisfying at the moment may lead to skin issues later on.

 Constantly washing your skin with hot water can lead to the drying out of your skin, and longer showers (or baths) can prolong the effects.